tidy-finance/website/docs/31_beta.md

 ## 10  14593 1985-09-01 Manufacturing     0.0440    -0.0454  1.71
 ## # ... with 423 more rows
 ```
-It is actually quite simple to perform the rolling window estimation for an arbitrary number fo stocks which we visualize in the following code chunk.
+It is actually quite simple to perform the rolling-window estimation for an arbitrary number of stocks, which we visualize in the following code chunk.

 ```r
 beta_examples <- crsp_monthly %>%